 The costume is bought clothes.

-Bought clothes are never included, end of.
-This archive is about the art of costume design - in short, clothes that were designed and constructed for a production.
+Bought clothes are never included.
+This archive is about the art of costume design - clothes that were designed and constructed for a production.
 The clothes in Hackers, Miami Vice or Twin Peaks may have been great looks, but the fact they were bought means these works will not be covered.In contemporary productions, it is the norm that uniforms of any sort - military, police, medical, food service - are bought clothes, kept in stock by the costume house that purchased them.
 Thus, they are never included.

 Movies set in (as of the 2020s) fairly recent decades, like the 1970s or later, also typically will utilize bought clothes, albeit the clothes being bought from vintage clothing shops, thrift stores and flea markets.
 Ergo, these sort of productions also will not be covered.